wpilibsuite/2026Beta/CTRE.md

 This is the 2026 beta 1 release of Phoenix software compatible with the 2026 FRC beta.

 > [!IMPORTANT]
->  CANivore functionality on roboRIO 2026.1.0 requires manual installation of the CANivore driver.
-See [CANivore Driver Installation](#canivore-driver-installation).
-This will be resolved in the next NI release.
+>  Users must use the roboRIO image provided in [NI Beta 3](https://github.com/wpilibsuite/2026Beta/releases/tag/NI_GAME_TOOLS_BETA_3) for CANivore support.
+CANivore support is not functional in NI Beta 1.

 > [!IMPORTANT]
 > 26.0.0-beta-1 requires 26.0.0 firmware